 A final thing to note before we move on to the build is that I have made the numbers fall between 0-100 as that is what the FIFAINDEX metrics are out of.
 This is something to be cautious of, especially moving into the tableau section as you will have to find work arounds if you have separate metrics of all different ranges.

 PART 2 – TABLEAU

-You can access a copy of the original data here.
+You can access a copy of the original data on git.
 You will see it only has two columns, the dimension and an associated value between 0 and 100.
 The data I am using, was taken from the FIFA Index website, here.

-Feel free to download the workbook as a starting point for the visualisation.
+Feel free to download the workbook using the link at the top of the page as a starting point for the visualisation.

 There are 6 calculations within the workbook.

 The first is index, which returns the index of the current row in the partition without any sorting.
 The next is count of dimension, which totals the number of different segment/categories.
 The next is Normal Value, where we make the value a decimal between 0 and 1 by dividing by 100.
 The degrees calculation is where each of the points are rotated.
 The degrees will be the gap between each of the dimensions.